A Coaching Model Created by Nathan Johnston

 - Choosing skills and competencies

 The coach’s role in IFC is to model the same skills and competencies in their interactions with teachers that teachers will use to promote learning interactions with their students.
 Each stage of the coaching cycle is designed to help the teacher plan how to build on the previous stage in an intentional way.
 The coach and teacher create a shared understanding of interactions by reflecting upon the meaning of their reactions and feelings about what their observations, identifying their impact and significance, and choosing skills and competencies to focus on in the next interaction-focused observation and coaching cycle.
-The cyclical nature of IFC emphasizes that outcomes and actions taken are regularly reviewed and updated to mirror developing competencies and skills demonstrated and observed within both coach/teacher and teacher/student interactions.
-The figure below shows the IFC cycle and illustrates the relationship among the stages.

 Although interactions observed between teachers and students serve as the primary focus of the IFC model, the coach is also engaged in modeling the very skills and competencies the teacher will use to facilitate learning with their students.
 The coach and the teacher are engaged in what is called a parallel process, where the quality of their interactions will be reflected in the quality of the teacher’s interactions with their students.